scriptotek/almar/README.md

 ### Usage

+Before using the tool, you must set the vocabulary code (`vocabulary.marc_code`) for the vocabulary you want to work with in `lokar.yml`.

-Note: The tool will only work with subject fields where the `$2` value matches the `vocabulary.marc_code` code in `lokar.yml`.
+Note: The tool always filters `$2` value matches the `vocabulary.marc_code` code in `lokar.yml`.
 If you've set `vocabulary.marc_code` to e.g. `noubomn`, the tool will never make any changes to subject fields that do not have `$2 noubomn`.